 If you are a part of the senior leadership or management of a company, it’s crucial to learn how to navigate marketing alongside other business operations.

 Digital marketing involves several skills, including content production, email marketing, affiliate and partnerships, as well as social media, analytics, setting and measuring KPIs, tracking and launching campaigns.

-Otherwise, partnering up with a consultant, hiring a co-founder, or blindly relying on someone who seems trustworthy may end up to be the only option.
+Otherwise, partnering up with a consultant, hiring a co-founder, or blindly relying on someone who seems trustworthy may end up being the only option.

 What Is Inbound Marketing?

 As a starter, business executives should understand the concepts of “Marketing”, the “Inbound Marketing” branch itself, the business needs, and how to apply the different inbound marketing strategies for your target business.

 Marketing branches into two main divisions – outbound and inbound.
 The “inbound marketing” term itself was coined by HubSpot a while ago in 2005.
 It has since become a common strategy for various B2C and B2B companies aiming for increased brand awareness, traffic, customer base, employee loyalty, among others.